julienkellerhals/klimadaten-api/readme.md

 Stage schema contain all new data

 - Can contain duplicate entries
-- No primary keys
+- Has No primary keys
-- Raw data
+- Contains raw data

 #### Core

 - Cannot contain duplicate entries due to natural primary key violation
 - Data is indexed for faster selects
-- idaweb_t & meteoschweiz_t is merged into measurements_t table
+- idaweb_t and meteoschweiz_t are merged into measurements_t table
-- Colums get added for datasource description
+- Columns get added for the description of the data source
-- Data gets parsed into format used for future analysis
+- Data gets parsed into the format used in future analysis
 - Core data never gets deleted, can be used to add new data

 #### ERD